krisztianloki/ess_plcfactory/README.md

 The following PVs are automatically generated using the ESS name of the PLC as the `Sys-Subsys:Dis-Dev-Idx` prefix:

 *   `ModVersionR`
-    *  The version of the loaded E3 module
+    *  The version of the
+        * loaded E3 module if a module is used
+        * the version of the deployed IOC if `--ioc` was used (and `IOCVERSION` is set by the deployment system)
+        * the version specified with `--ioc=<version>`
+        * the timestamp of generating the EPICS database/SCL code if none of the above is true
     *  `stringin`
 *   `PLCFBranchR`
     *  The branch of PLCFactory that was used for the integration